 The ultimate milestone of the design and development process is called “design freeze.”
 At the exit of Phase 2, a device should include all of the features required for function and safety, and the project team should have confidence that the device will meet all of the input requirements.
 The marketing team should also approve the look and feel of the device for the intended customers.

 Phase 2 continues the formal design control process: like Phase 1, the activities during this phase are documented and included in the Design History File.
 During Phase 2, designers work not only to improve on the form, materials and function of the device, but also to generate final drawings, specifications and manufacturing procedures describing every detail of every component and assembly.
-These details are critical to product quality – ensuring that the product can consistently be manufactured in the same way every time.
+These details are critical to product quality – ensuring that the product is right in all respects at “design freeze” and can consistently be manufactured in the same way every time.

 On the way to this end goal, the project team uses an iterative approach that includes the following steps in each design cycle: